surifirstpin/biplus_documentation/docs/README.md

 Automate financial planning and analyze business performance down to operations.

 ### Better Insights across all organisations
-Bi+ Streamline workforce Planning, performance tracking, Analysis and improve quality  in a dynamic regulatory environment for all departments.
+Bi+ Streamline workforce Planning, performance tracking, Analysis and improves the quality in a dynamic regulatory environment for all departments.

 ## Unified Decision Making Platform
 ## Analyse, Plan and Predict using Single Platform